ibnlanre/portal/README.md

 # @ibnlanre/portal

-`@ibnlanre/portal` is a simple React state management library.
+Inspired by [React Holmes](https://github.com/devx-os/react-holmes), `@ibnlanre/portal` is a simple React state management library based on RxJS Behavior Subject.
+It provides a convenient way to manage component state at the global scope using React context.

 ## Installation